A neurological disorder causes a person to lose motor control of somebody’s regions.

 They may also prescribe chelating agents such as penicillamine.
 It can help excrete copper from tissues.

-In fact, one study reported that 56 percent of those with asterixis related to alcoholic liver disease died, compared with 26 percent of those without it.
+One study reported that 56 percent of those with asterixis related to alcoholic liver disease died, compared with 26 percent of those without it.

 If you’ve noticed any of the fluttering tremors characteristic of asterixis, or if you have any of the risk factors listed above, talk to your doctor.